This is my Pinterest Review from 2012, when Pinterest first started.

 Pinterest definitely has some great possibilities in regards to marketing.
 Since the majority of people who use Pinterest are interested in finding interesting things on the internet, and also sharing those little known gems with others, Pinterest is a great place to share your articles, pictures, and videos with a growing population of people who engage with others via social media.
 Also, due to the fact that person wishing to join Pinterest must first get an invite from someone already on Pinterest, you won’t have to worry about having only “spam bots” view your shared media.
 But again, all of this must be taken with a grain of salt.
 If Pinterest is used wisely, then it can continue to be a profitable marketing avenue for many years to come.
 But if it is abused, then soon restrictions will be put in place making it difficult to market successfully on Pinterest.
 Keep that in mind when you formulate your marketing plans for Pinterest.

-Do you need a Pinterest Invite?
 Feel free to get in touch with me.
 And don’t forget to follow me, you can follow me on Pinterest as Bhartzer.